The holidays are coming, which often means having friends and family over to celebrate together. (Or you and your inquisitive canine visiting others.)

 So let’s get started with strategies for better dog greeting!

 The goal for Part 1 is to teach your dog Sitting = Attention / Jumping up = Being Ignored

 The goal for Part 2 is to teach polite dog greeting for other people, including friends and strangers.

-Whenever possible, teach family and friends the Part 1 exercise and have them practice with your dog.
 When encountering people you don’t know who are willing to do the Part 1 exercise, the following will help teach your dog to generalize polite manners:

 Is your dog already skilled at this behavior?
 Make it more challenging by adding in distractions or asking for a “Down” instead of “Sit.”